kbs5280/rails_new_setup/README.md

 # Rails New Setup

-This repos is a rails template setup with specific gems and changes.
+This repo is a rails project template with specific gems and changes.

 Originally contributed by @ryanflach here: [Rails Project Template](https://github.com/ryanflach/rails_project_template)